-To understand what is Forex market structure and why is so large financial market where several trillions of U.S.$ is turned each day you need to read further.
+To understand what is Forex structure and why is so large financial market where several trillions of U.S.$ is turned each day you need to read further.

 - Who are the participants that trade on the largest financial market in the world

 - What is Forex market structure

 Forex market structure consist of participants like institutional investors, currency speculators and individuals, beginners in Forex trading who make a trade through Forex dealers, financial firms(who mostly are banks), insurance or similar financial firms.